Emerging Technologies for Holistic Literacy in Adult Education

 • Identify and analyse good practices and methods for embedding emerging technologies in ALE literacy programmes in a meaningful way.

-• Adapt existing holistic literacy and life skills programme learning scenarios to meaningful embed emerging technologies, considering the specific needs of ALE organisations and adults in vulnerable situations.
+• Adapt existing holistic literacy and life skills programme learning scenarios to meaningfully embed emerging technologies, considering the specific needs of ALE organisations and adults in vulnerable situations.

-• Develop and run a capacity-building programme involving ALE learning designers, educators and learners and to support the views of both technological experts and ALE literacy experts.
+• Develop and run a capacity-building programme involving ALE learning designers, educators, and learners and that supports the views of both technological experts and ALE literacy experts.

-• Test of ETHLAE Toolbox and pilot the new learning scenario in at least 5 countries and with European communities of educators, with different audiences and contexts, in order to support mainstreaming and potential exploitation
+• Test the ETHLAE Toolbox and pilot the new learning scenario in at least 5 countries and with European communities of educators, with different audiences and contexts, to support mainstreaming and potential exploitation.

 ?>